 Instructions

-• Put 1 3/4 cup of gluten-free whole oats into a blender and blend for about 1 minute until the oats have turned into flour.
+• Put 1 3/4 cups of gluten-free whole oats into a blender and blend for about 1 minute, until the oats turn into flour.

 • Add tapioca flour, xanthan gum, baking powder, and salt to the oat flour and then give it a good stir.

-• If you wish to add the shortening, add all of the dry ingredients along with 2 tbsp of shortening to a food processor and blend until it's all incorporated.
+• If you wish to add the shortening, add all the dry ingredients along with 2 tbsp of shortening to a food processor and blend until incorporated.

 • Store in an airtight container for up to 3 months and use it as you would Bisquick.